rnestler/rnestler.github.io/content/articles/2026/2026-04-15_safe_ways_to_use_ai_agents.md

 AI agent which is integrated in [Redmine], our ticketing and project management system.

-During this, we became aware of the security risks involved: by default these agents run with full user permissions: They can read and write files, execute commands, and access credentials on the host system.
+During this, we became aware of the security risks involved: By default these agents run with full user permissions: They can read and write files, execute commands, and access credentials on the host system.